Skip to Main Content

 • Assist directly or indirectly in instruction or supervision of Tennessee Tech students in community programs, internships, or seminars for practicing professionals.

-2. Graduate Teaching Associate (GTS)
+2. Graduate Teaching Associate (GSTA)

-A GTS may have the same type of responsibilities as a GTA, but will have the responsibility of teaching an undergraduate course and be listed as a primary instructor of record for undergraduate courses only.
+A GSTA may have the same type of responsibilities as a GTA, but will have the responsibility of teaching an undergraduate course and be listed as a primary instructor of record for undergraduate courses only.

 • Have earned at least 18 graduate credit hours in his/her teaching discipline,